scherersoftware/cake-cktools/README.md

 ## Setting up an Api

 You can create a plugin, e.g. "Api" to include all your API controller code.
+If you have an Api plugin, make sure you set 'bootstrap' => true when loading the plugin in your bootstrap.

 To make sure we always return errors in the api as JSON, include this to your App's or Plugin's bootstrap.php: